Urek00Bg/FiveM-Speedometer/README.md

 <h3> How to set-up the Speedometer? </h3>

-Go to your FiveM server directory --> Server-data-master --> Resources --> Drag and drop the "Speedometer" folder
+Go to your FiveM server directory --> Server-data-master --> Resources --> Drag and drop the "Speedometer folder"

 Go back to your "Server-data-master" and open your "Resources.cfg" and type this ***start speedometer***